reyemtm/reyemtm.github.io/vector-tiles.md

 https://github.com/ratrun/mbtiles-server (OVRDC is using a modified version)

 Serves vector and raster tiles from mbtiles file.
-This is what OVRDC is using on the smallest digital ocean instance 512 MB 1 core Ubuntu 16.04, NGINX, Node-JS, following Tobin Bradley's example.
+This is what OVRDC is using on the smallest digital ocean instance 512 MB/1 core Ubuntu 16.04, NGINX, Node-JS, following Tobin Bradley's example.

 ### Tileserver PHP, Tileserver GL, Tileserver-light
 https://github.com/klokantech/tileserver-gl (newer)